Recent Championships and Top Finishes

 – Darby Dickerson, Dean of Texas Tech University School of Law

 Texas Tech University School of Law's Advocacy Program has established itself among the nation's elite through its extraordinary success in regional, national, and international competitions.
-Students learn and perfect practical lawyering skills by conducting legal research, drafting briefs, and participating in oral arguments.
+Students learn and perfect practical lawyering skills by conducting legal research, drafting briefs, and participating in tournaments that test client counseling, negotiation, and oral argument skills.
 They also work closely with faculty, staff, and alumni mentors who set the example for competent, professional practice.
-School of Law professors and organizations sponsor and coach various other teams through their own programs.

-For more information on Tech Law competitive teams, contact Director of Advocacy Rob Sherwin.
+For more information on Tech Law’s competitions and teams, contact Director of Advocacy Rob Sherwin.

 - Texas Tech Law fields 30 teams in moot court, mock trial, arbitration, negotiation, and client counseling each year.

-- Texas Tech Law has won 26 state, national, and international championships and 15 best brief/best advocate awards since 2008.
+- Texas Tech Law has won 31 state, regional, national, and international championships and 33 best brief/best advocate awards in the past five years.

-- In 2010 and 2011, Texas Tech Law won one international championship, three national championships, five regional championships, and five best advocate awards at national competitions.
+- In 2012 and 2013, Texas Tech Law won eight national championships, ten state/regional championships, and fifteen best brief/advocate awards at national competitions.

 - Nearly 20 percent of second- and third-year students are members of traveling teams.